ShenZp97/aims_drone_control/README.md

 ```

 **Note**: You should open webots in a terminal where the Python env and the package are sourced.
 If not, you may find the python telling you that you are missing modules such as aims_msgs or rospy.

+**Note**: If you cannot download assets when starting Webots, see [this link](https://www.cyberbotics.com/doc/guide/installation-procedure?version=master#asset-cache-download) to download assets.

 The world files are in the worlds folder of this repo.
 Open Webots, and open the world *mavic_world.wbt* (in *<CATKIN_WS_DIR>/aims_drone_control/worlds*).